 Evelyne Hübscher is Professor at the Department of Public Policy.
 She holds a PhD in Political Science from the European University Institute (EUI) in Florence and a Lic.
 Phil. from the University of Zurich.
 Before joining CEU in 2010 she was a pre-doc at the Institute for Advanced Studies (IHS) in Vienna.
 During the academic year of 2021/2022 she was a Jean Monnet Fellow at the Robert Schuman Centre for Advanced Studies (European University Institute, Florence).

 Her work has appeared in Comparative Political Studies, the British Journal of Political Science, the European Journal of Political Research, Socio-Economic Review, the Journal of Public Policy, and the Journal of Legislative Studies, among others.
 Her book on `The Clientelistic Turn in Welfare State Policy-Making' (2018) has been published with the ECPR Press.
+The results of her research were discussed in various news outlets (Der Spiegel, The Guardian, Tagesanzeiger, RTE Radio).

 At DPP, Evelyne teaches courses related to public policy, policy analysis, party politics, and social policy-making for the different MA programs and the Doctoral School.
-She is involved in the supervision of PhD Students from both, the Public Policy and the Political Economy track and is interested in projects that focus on the political underpinnings of policy-making in a broad sense.
+She is involved in the supervision of PhD Students from both, the Public Policy and the Political Economy track, and is interested in projects that focus on the political underpinnings of policy-making in a broad sense.